-The Reviews report in the Windows Dev Center dashboard lets you see the reviews (comments) that customers entered when rating your app in the Store.
+The Reviews report in Partner Center lets you see the reviews (comments) that customers entered when rating your app in the Store.

-You can view this data in your dashboard, or download the report to view offline.
+You can view this data in Partner Center, or download the report to view offline.
 Alternatively, you can programmatically retrieve this data by using the get app reviews method in the Microsoft Store analytics REST API.

 For a quick look at the reviews, ratings, and user feedback for all of your apps in the last 30 days, expand Engage in the left navigation menu and select Reviews and feedback.

 Near the top of the page, you can select the time period for which you want to show reviews.
 The default selection is Lifetime, but you can choose to show reviews for 30 days, 3 months, 6 months, or 12 months, or for a custom data range that you specify.

 You can expand Filters to filter the reviews shown on this page by the following options.
 These filters will not apply to the Ratings breakdown and Average rating over time charts.